Cummings remembered as ‘fierce champion’ at funeral

 “While he carried himself with grace and dignity in all public forums, it hurt him,” she said.

+Trump, who was in South Carolina on Friday, offered his condolences to the Cummings family during a speech and recalled the congressman’s “very strong passion” for lowering prescription drug prices, adding: “We’re going to get it done.”

-Gospel and R&B singer BeBe Winans, a favorite of Cummings, performed “Stand” as mourners sang along, stood and raised their hands.
+At the church, gospel and R&B singer BeBe Winans, a favorite of Cummings, performed “Stand” as mourners sang along, stood and raised their hands.
 Many wiped away tears.
-Democratic presidential candidate Sen. Elizabeth Warren recited the 23rd Psalm at the service.
+Democratic presidential candidate Sen. Elizabeth Warren recited the 23rd Psalm.

 “It is no coincidence — is it? — that Elijah Cummings shared a name with an Old Testament prophet,” Hillary Clinton told the crowd.
 “Like the prophet, our Elijah could call down fire from heaven.
 But he also prayed and worked for healing.
 He weathered storms and earthquakes but never lost his faith.”

-Several hundred people had lined up outside before dawn, waiting for the doors to open so they could pay their final respects.
-Cummings’ casket arrived before daybreak and was placed, open, in front of the grand, 4,000-seat sanctuary.
+Several hundred people had lined up outside before dawn, waiting for the doors to open so they could pay their final respects to Cummings, who lay in an open casket in the grand, 4,000-seat sanctuary.

 “I felt like it was my civic duty, my responsibility to come and pay respects to a man who has done so much for Baltimore city, so much for the people, trying to keep us together,” said the Rev. Jacqueline Williams, 67, of Baltimore, as she waited in line.